 Radiotherapy to the middle of the chest or the left breast may increase the risk of heart problems.
 Radiotherapy to treat lung cancer may cause lung changes, such as scarring.
-Newer radiotherapy techniques aim to lower the risk of these problems happening in the long term.
+Newer radiotherapy techniques aim to lower the risk of these problems.